ygorcosta/wedeploy.com/ui/src/pages/tutorials/hosting/make-a-change.md

 ###### See it live

-Go to `hosting-<projectID>.wedeploy.sh` in your browser and see the changes you made!
+Go to `hosting-<projectID>.wedeploy.io` in your browser and see the changes you made!

 <aside>